5 Management of R projects

 If you still can’t find the problem, here are some other steps to take:

-1. Restart the R session with or with the Palette (, then type “restart”) or with the menu item Session -> Restart R. Then load your packages (and data if needed) and run the code from the beginning, tracking which objects get created, and if the proper object name is used later on.
+1. Restart the R session with Ctrl-Shift-F10 or with the Palette (Ctrl-Shift-P, then type “restart”) or with the menu item Session -> Restart R. Then load your packages (and data if needed) and run the code from the beginning, tracking which objects get created, and if the proper object name is used later on.

 2. (Rarely need to do) Close/re-open RStudio and try again.